 The top three best cities for MBAs to find employment are New York, White Plains, Melville, Rochester, Buffalo because of the high salaries that they can earn in these locations.
-In terms of the best industries for employment in terms of pay scales, the sites lists Financial Services at the top, followed by Information Technology and Consulting.
+In terms of the best industries for employment in terms of pay scales, the sites list Financial Services at the top, followed by Information Technology and Consulting.

-Why should you do your MBA?
+Why should you do your MBA online?

 The better pay scale is one of the primary reasons to do your MBA degree in a reputed New York college.
 An MBA graduate can earn about 50% more salary than they would have garnered without this degree.
-This means your MBA degree offers excellent return on your investment in the course.
+This means your MBA degree offers an excellent return on your investment in the course.
 If you get your degree from a highly reputed school, your starting salary is likely to be significantly higher than other MBAs from relatively obscure schools too.
-On an average, your starting salary may lie somewhere between $110,000 and $130,000 annually if you graduate from a reputed school while other school graduates earn about $75,000 to $90,000.
+On average, your starting salary may lie somewhere between $110,000 and $130,000 annually if you graduate from a reputed school while other school graduates earn about $75,000 to $90,000.

 Eliminate the risk of being underemployed with an MBA from a reputed school.
 The Georgetown University Center for Education and Workforce highlights a college degree as an effective way to reduce your risk of underemployment.
-Their study shows that students WITHOUT an Accredited Online MBA Programs in New York have an underemployment rate of 12.9% while the rate for those with this degree is about 6.2%.
+Their study shows that students WITHOUT Accredited Online MBA Programs in New York have an underemployment rate of 12.9%, while the rate for those with this degree is about 6.2%.